Social & Cultural Amenities

 Like many prospering American cities, Terre Haute has its own civic orchestra.
 The Terre Haute Symphony Orchestra, founded in 1926, is known to be the longest-running civic orchestra in the State of Indiana.
 It embracess a tradition of musical excellence by presenting a wide variety of symphonic performances.
 The Terre Haute Symphony Orchestra is composed of professional musicians employed to play symphonic music.
 From classical repertoire to innovative new forms, the Symphony performs in Tilson Music Hall at Indiana State University presenting outstanding education and outreach programs and concerts in addition to season-long Masterworks, Pops, Holiday, and Family series.

 From the collaborative efforts of members of the arts community and city leaders, designation of The Arts Corridor took place in the spring of 2007.
 The Arts Corridor is the center of a flourishing artistic community including visual and performance arts.
-The corridor encompasses a section of Seventh Street bound on the south by Poplar Street and on the north by Tippecanoe Street.
-It was chosen for its proximity to Indiana State University and the downtown area with the accredited Swope Art Museum, and several art galleries including Halycon Contempory Art, Artisians Art Glass Studio, Gopalan Contemporary Art, naming a few.
+The corridor was chosen for its proximity to Indiana State University and the downtown area with the accredited Swope Art Museum and Arts Illiana, to name a couple.
 The Arts Corridor is also the site of the famous Blues at the Crossroads which attracts 10,000 plus people during its two-day musical event.

 Art Spaces was invited by the City to place outdoor public sculpture along the Terre Haute Arts Corridor and beyond.
 From the Spirit of Space by Bob Emser to Tree by artist Mark Wallis; from Max Ehrmann at the Crossroads, by Bill Wolfe and the Flame of the Millennium by Leonardo Nierman, to Gatekeeper by Sally Rogers and Emanating Connections by artist Chalaia Booker, one will enjoy discovering the city's unique art sculptures.
 Plans are in progress to place additional sculptures within the city.